Biman signs deal with Boeing to procure two more 787 Dreamliners.

 Ted Colbert, CEO, Boeing Global Services; Air Marshal Muhammad Enamul Bari, Board Chairman, Biman and Stan Deal, President and CEO, Boeing Commercial Airplanes are seen at the Dubai Airshow 2019

 The recently procured 787-9 of Biman performed an aerial display at the opening ceremony of the Dubai airshow.
-Prime Minister Sheikh Hasina joined the opening ceremony to enjoy the flying display at the airshow, one of the largest aviation exhibitions in the world.
+Prime Minister Sheikh Hasina joined to enjoy the flying display at the airshow, one of the largest aviation exhibitions in the world.

 The new Dreamliner variant would be 20 feet longer than the existing four Boeing 787-8s the national flag carrier has in its fleet.